prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### First Party Data

-A number of adapters support taking key/value pairs as arguments, but they're all different. e.g.
+A number of adapters support taking key/value pairs as arguments, but they're all different.
+For example:

 - RubiconProject takes `keywords`, `inventory` and `visitor` parameters
 - AppNexus takes `keywords` and `user`
 - OpenX takes `customParams`
-- etc.

 This feature allows publishers a way to specify key/value data in one place where each compatible bid adapter can read it.

 {: .alert.alert-warning :}
-Not all bid adapters currently support reading first party data in this way, but more will support it over time.
+Not all bid adapters currently support reading first party data in this way, but support should increase over time.

 **Scenario 1** - Global (cross-adunit) First Party Data open to all bidders